-For example, Mr. B began receiving payments that qualified for the exception for part of a series of substantially equal periodic payments under section 72(t)(2)(A)(iv) when he was 57.
-When he was 61, Mr. B modified the payments.
-Because the payments were modified within 5 years, use Code 1 in the year the payments were modified, even though Mr. B is over 591/2.
+For example, Jordan began receiving payments that qualified for the exception for part of a series of substantially equal periodic payments under section 72(t) (2)(A)(iv) when they were 57.
+When they were 61, Jordan modified the payments.
+Because the payments were modified within 5 years, use Code 1 in the year the payments were modified, even though Jordan is over $59^{1/2}$ .